chriscamacho/emu68k/readme.md

 ## Writing plugins

+Now UI controls to do with the actual running of the 68000 are all provided by plugins, this means things are really flexible, for example if you want to follow the stack and also say some variables, just add two memView plugins point one at your variables and set A7 in the Ax offset selector...

 First read the source for what few plugins there are! more to come, contributions welcome!
 One potential cause for confusion is the distinction between a plugin and a plugin instance.
 A plugin represents the actual library and a collection of properties global to all plugin instances of that plugin.
 A plugin instance is what actually provides properties that are specific to that instance of the plugin in such as position and internal state.

 #### Plugin API

 This may change!
-Its still early days, future plugins might include a 1kb 128x64x1 display device, and a keyboard joystick, so you can control the system when running with the cursor or wasd keys, I can see all the ingredients for a game!
+Its still early days, you have a lot of power, when writing device plugins you shouldn't "cheat" for example until there is a mechanism for devices to gain control over the bus from the 68000, then devices should only be able to look inside their own memory range...

 **void initialise(void\* pInst)** used to to set stuff up call whenever an instance is created.
 See the plugin source to see the things that you need to do like set up the plugins render texture, allocate its variables area etc